SR.N6: Accidents and incidents

 On 4 March 1972, SRN6-012 of Hovertravel capsized in the Solent whilst on a flight from Ryde, Isle of Wight to Southsea, Hampshire.
 Five of the 27 people on board were killed.

-Survivors

-The original prototype SR.N6 Mk.1 (009) is currently on display at the Hovercraft Museum in Lee-on-the-Solent, England.
-With 22,000 hours of service over a 20-year period it is the world's most extensively operated hovercraft.
-The museum has several other SR.N6 on display or in various states of restoration.
-One production model is operational and occasionally used for demonstrations.
+Just after midnight on 29 February 1980, a collision involving Royal Navy hovercraft P237 and a Chinese gunboat occurred in Deep Bay, Hong Kong leading to the injury of three Chinese crewmen on the gunboat.
+Armed Chinese guards immediately boarded the immobilised hovercraft and a stand-off lasting most of the following day ensued.
+After agreeing to exchange the respective commanders' versions of events, both parties withdrew from the scene.
+P237 was written off in 1982 after hitting a rock while in pursuit of a speedboat.

 Merchandise

 The SR.N6 has been the subject of two popular toy versions.
 A small metal replica was produced for over 20 years by Matchbox Toys, while a much larger die-cast version was produced in the 1970s by Dinky Toys.
 A 12.7 cm model was released by Matchbox in 1974 as part of its Super Kings range.